 Relayer

-is the async request/response bridge for Morpheus Oracle.In the current production architecture, the relayer sits between the on-chain request surface and the confidential execution plane.
+is the async request/response bridge for the Morpheus MiniApp OS kernel.In the current production architecture, the relayer sits between the on-chain request surface and the confidential execution plane.
 It persists chain-originated work before checkpoint advancement and routes execution to the correct runtime lane.

 It closes the loop: